KodiComponents/module-userguide/src/guide/laravel/elixir.md

 });
 ```

-Again, like the `less` method, you may compile multiple scripts into a single CSS file, and even customize the output directory of the resulting CSS:
+Again, like the `less` method, you may compile multiple Sass files into a single CSS file, and even customize the output directory of the resulting CSS:

 ```javascript
 elixir(function(mix) {